lpego/sphinx-rtd-test/README.md

 `mzbfull_req.txt` and `mzbfull_env.yaml` install full environments with all dependencies (necessary in order for sphinx_automodule to compile without errors).

+`mzbsuite_env.yaml` is a manually curated env for installing all dependencies (cna probably remove some libraries still).

 ## GitHub Actions / Pages

 In the directory `.github/workflows` there's a file `deploy_docs.yaml` that contains the job instructions to install and run sphinx to build the docs.